petergeoghegan/pg_hexedit/README.md

 The advantage of using the btree_hexedit script for B-Tree indexes over the generic relation_hexedit script is that btree_hexedit sets offsets for every block that is a direct child of the root page.
-The wxHexEditor shortcut for accessing the offsets is Ctrl + G.

 There is also a gin_hexedit convenience script.
 This does not set offsets automatically.
 Instead, it runs an SQL query that summarizes contiguous ranges